Fringston/TrainingPartner/README.md

 I received help and inspiration from the following sources:
 - **[Unknown Koder](https://github.com/unknownkoder/spring-security-login-system)** - Base for the authentication setup.
-- **Github Copilot** - Facilitate troubleshooting and provide architectural suggestions.
+- **GitHub Copilot** - Facilitate troubleshooting and provide architectural suggestions.

 ---